Kindly sponsored by

 Conservation status Endangered (EN)

-The story of the introduction of the Monkey Puzzle to cultivation in the British Isles is legendary.
+The story of the introduction of Monkey Puzzle’s to cultivation in the British Isles is legendary.
 The traditional tale is that while sailing as surgeon under Captain Vancouver, Archibald Menzies attended a banquet hosted by the Governor of Chile.
 Menzies is said to have pocketed some unusual seeds from the dining table, germinating them aboard ship on his return voyage to England, where he landed five or six living seedlings in 1795 – some thirteen years after the species had first been formally described to science by Molina under the name Pinus araucana.

 However, this enigmatic tree had first caught the attention of visiting Europeans many centuries earlier when Pedro Mariño de Lobera (1528–1594), a soldier who travelled to the Americas in 1545, documented it in his Chronicle of the Kingdom of Chile, a work that would not be properly published until 1865.
 The book states that “the number of these trees is so great in all those groves and forests they are enough to give provision to all those [indigenous] people, who are innumerable, so much that they make bread, wine and stews from [the seeds]” (Mariño de Lobera 1865).
 The use of Monkey Puzzle seeds as a staple food in the indigenous diet is well known and one that continues to this day (Gardner, Hechenleitner & Hepp 2015).
 Most interestingly, Mariño de Lobera adds a reference to their peculiar white sap: “also distilled from them great abundance of white resin very medicinal for various diseases, especially to take cold and make bizmas [sic]”.